I’ve been working on these 3 self-growth goals the past year, and I honed in on them this October. Here’s what I learned

 Reflection #3: Don’t allow failure to define you

 Since I don’t often wow others with my speaking skills or ability to work a room, I’ve learned to connect my self-worth to outcomes like a good grade or an award.
 As a result, I allowed inanimate objects like report cards and resumes to define my success.

 It’s just what happens when you don’t get amazing feedback from conversations with others.
 That is to say, you look for validation elsewhere.
 This often means you work twice as hard to feel successful.

-I don’t think we’re looking at the right Extrovert traits to learn from.
+I don’t think we’re looking at the right extroverted traits to learn from.
 Many people think introverts need to work on becoming better speakers or being more social.
 It’s okay to admire these extroverted traits, but it’s harmful to think we can just become more extroverted through practice.

 I think the best thing we can learn from extroverts is to be okay with making mistakes.
 Extroverts often navigate through life by doing, while introverts are cautious and think before they act.